How the Tourism industry works

 Local Tourism Organisations

-The region is broken into the following six sub-regions, four of which supported by separate local tourism organisations (LTOs).
+The region is broken into the following six sub-regions, three of which supported by separate local tourism organisations (LTOs).
 LTO’s have the responsibility of ensuring their sub-region is promoted and marketed to visitors leveraging from the work delivered by the RTO (pre-arrival).

 - Port Douglas & Daintree – Tourism Port Douglas & Daintree (TPDD)